 Worse still, the price for rough diamonds, largely controlled by a small handful of companies, remained high.

 “The raw [rough] diamond price is still high but the polishers have to sell cheaper because of the drop in demand,” Chirag Kakadia, an Indian diamond polisher, told the Financial Times in January, 2016.
 “We are forced to purchase higher but sell lower.
 Our production has dropped 40% from 2014 but our sales are 50% less.”

-What smells like blood in the water to some, smells like opportunity for Diamond Foundry.
 That squeeze on midstream margins forced some cutters and polishers out of the industry altogether.
 Many who remained have struggled to stay afloat.
 In the wake of the financial crisis, access to financing to purchase rough diamonds has remained elusive, and in some cases, dried up all together.
 In 2014, the Belgian government forced the closure of the Antwerp Diamond Bank, one of the major financiers to the midstream, as a condition for bailing out its parent company, KCB.
 The State Bank of India, Britain’s Standard Charter Bank, and other top lenders have also tightened their purse strings.